iProov/dotnet-maui/Nuget Packages/iProov.NET.iOS/README.md

 This NuGet wraps iProov's existing native [iOS](https://github.com/iProov/ios) SDK behind a .NET interface for use from within your .NET app.

+For a more extensive documentation on iProov's .NET packages check the public GitHub repository [here](https://github.com/iProov/dotnet-maui).

 ## Requirements

 - NET 8 (net8-ios)
-- iOS 12 and above
+- iOS 13 and above

 ## How to use it

 1. Using the NuGet Package Manager, add the [iProov.NET.iOS](https://www.nuget.org/packages/iProov.NET.iOS/) package to your project.
-For further instructions on how to do this, [see here](https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio).

 2. Add a "Privacy - Camera Usage Description" entry to your Info.plist file with the reason why your app requires camera access (e.g. "To iProov you in order to verify your identity.")